robw4/xmen/docs/_sources/index.rst.txt

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-xmen: Fast and reproducible experimentation!
+xmen: fast and reproducible experimentation!
 =============================================
 .. toctree::
    :maxdepth: 4